shadi1717/oracle-cloud-data-platform-workshop/Lab700/LabGuide700.md

 -   This pre-built analysis provides additional visualizations to highlight and accelerate further analysis.

 -   Observe the following:
--   Trailing 12 months andquarterly operating expenses are increasing.
+    1. Trailing 12 months and quarterly operating expenses are increasing.
--   The tree map visualization shows that the Call Center is the top area for expense.
+    2. The tree map visualization shows that the Call Center is the top area for expense.
--   In the bottom bar chart, we see a spike in payroll cost.
+    3. In the bottom bar chart, we see a spike in payroll cost.

 -   Finally, click on the **back arrow** at the upper left of the screen to return to the deck.